 "I have never seen someone so bad on a horse."

 Kaede lay flat on the ground as she ignored Pascal's scathing remark.
-This was her third practice session with a mount, and she still almost fell off twice during only a prolonged canter.
+This was her third practice session with a mount, and she still almost fell off twice during a prolonged canter.
 Then the white war steed went into a full gallop, and only Pascal's Air Cushion spell kept her from injuring her back.

-As for Kaede, she had never even petted a pony before, let alone ride a galloping stallion.
+As for Kaede?
+She had never even petted a pony before, let alone ride a galloping stallion.

 "Again?" she asked, watching Pascal whistle the horse back around.